wormhole-foundation/docs.wormhole.com/docs/upgrade.md

 ## Upgrade Status

-**Current Status** : The upgrade will begin on August 21 at approximately 6:00 AM
+**Current Status** : The upgrade will begin on August 21 at approximately 6:00 AM UTC